 They are dishwasher safe and most can be microwaved for thirty seconds unless marked, as some decorative logos contain metal.

 Are Tervis Tumblers BPA Free?

+The new generation polymer in Tervis Tumblers contains no BPA.
+If your Tervis Tumbler is older than 2011, it may contain BPA.
 Per their website, Tervis Drinkware converted their production line to a new generation polymer starting in 2009.
 This conversion was completed in 2011.
-The new generation polymer contains no BPA.
-If your Tervis Tumbler is older than 2011, it may contain BPA.

 BPA, per Dr. Brent Bauer at the Mayo Clinic, stands for bisphenol A. It’s used in some polycarbonate plastics and epoxy resins.
 In adults, BPA may increase blood pressure.